Consensys/doc.teku/docs/how-to/prevent-slashing/detect-slashing.md

 Enable validator slashing detection by setting the `--shut-down-when-validator-slashed-enabled` option to `true`.

+When a validator is slashed, you must remove it from the owned validators before restarting Teku with validator slashing detection enabled.
+Otherwise, the validator will still be detected as slashed and Teku will shut down again.
+The duties performed by a slashed validator are ignored, and it's queued for exit after being slashed.
+If you wish to keep it running, you should disable validator slashing detection before restarting Teku.

 :::warning

 When running a separate validator client, it must be connected to a beacon node that supports the